chicken8848/obsidian_vault/Algorithms/Algo Homework/Problem Set 2.md

 ## Part i
 Yes it is possible, consider a grid of squares with only negative integers in the squares.
 Then any sum of the integers would be negative.
 However, if we pick and invalid set, the game score = 0.
 Which is more than a negative number.
 ## Part ii
-The maximum score is 8.
 In order for us to have the set be valid we extract the positive numbers

 | 1   | 3   | 7   |
 | --- | --- | --- |